DevKevYT/devscript/README.md

-# devscript
+# Devscript
-A Java inbuild script for developing and debugging
+A script inside Java for developing and debugging

 # Implementation